wavemaker/docs/learn/react-native/react-native-embed.md

     tools:layout_editor_absoluteY="90dp" />
 ```

-- In MainActivity.java use Intent to load the Wavemaker Application
+- In MainActivity.java use Intent to load the WaveMaker Application

 ```
 package com.example.reactnativeemebed;